 Existing cellulite treatments include laser and radiofrequency (RF) powered devices, which work on subcutaneous fat and may also address the fibrous septae, as well as devices that physically sever the septae to achieve similar results to QWO.
 These surgical procedures require downtime for recovery.
 Non-invasive RF skin tightening devices may also be used on the surface of the skin, with temporary and subtle results.

 I would say yes: QWO definitely stands out as the most convenient available option for treating cellulite, and it is likely to be some time before another treatment breakthrough is made.
 It would also be difficult to beat the convenience of an injectable, no-downtime solution.
 At my Denver plastic surgery office, we enthusiastically recommend QWO.

 Looking for cellulite reduction in Denver?
 Visit the experts at BEAUTY by BUFORD to learn what QWO can do for you.

-Schedule a complimentary consultation with Dr. Gregory A Buford by calling (303) 747-6719 or filling out our online contact form.
+Schedule a complimentary consultation with board certified plastic surgeon Dr. Gregory A Buford by calling our Lone Tree plastic surgery center at (303) 747-6719 or filling out our online contact form.